 Are you someone who often feels stuck, empty, or lost because of things that have or are happening in your life?
-Do you find that night, the wheels keep turning over and over about the events of the day?
+Do you find that at night, the wheels keep turning over and over about the events of the day?
 Maybe you feel confused about why you feel the way you do, or about who you really are.
 Living through trauma or dealing on daily basis with oppressive systems, can leave us spinning, feeling confused, down, and alone.

 But you want more from life.